nerfsunny/MAL-Lists/2025/awc/awc_item_71.md

 ## ABOUT ME

-This list contains a list of anime eligible for the following challenge item, as of June 03, 2025:
+This list contains a list of anime eligible for the following challenge item, as of July 12, 2025:

 (71) Watch an anime that only has one main character listed on MAL (can have any number of supporting characters)